jacksonh/manos/docs/installation.md

 Grab the Mono 2.8 OSX package from the [Mono Downloads Page](http://mono-project.com/Downloads).

 You need to have Mono 2.8 installed on your system.
-An older Mono install wont cut it.
-Also, if you've install Mono from source on your Mac, things might work, things might not work.
+An older Mono install won't cut it.
+Also, if you've installed Mono from source on your Mac, things might work, things might not work.
 This guide assumes you have it installed from packages.